 March 5 2020, Peter Rehani presented a poster on his joint work with Mufang Ying, “Computational Identification of Disease Genes at the Cellular Resolution for Alzheimer’s Disease and Schizophrenia” and won Best Undergraduate Student Poster in Alzheimer’s Disease and Related Disorders Research Day 2020, Madison, WI, USA

-December 30 2019, ManiNetCluster is coming out today in BMC Genomics!
+December 30 2019, ManiNetCluster is published in BMC Genomics!
 It was selected as one of Top 7 papers out of 105 submissions in ICIBM2019

 July 1 2019, We moved to University of Wisconsin – Madison.
 Hello, Badgers!